Naittik25/demo/README.md

 PL/SQL code frequently uses Oracle's implicit comma join syntax (`FROM A, B, C WHERE A.x = B.x`).
 This is valid in Oracle but must always be rewritten as explicit `INNER JOIN` / `LEFT JOIN` syntax in Spark SQL.

-**Critical:** When rewriting implicit joins, the JOIN order must match the alias dependencies.
-A table alias used in a `JOIN ...
-ON` condition must be introduced **before** that condition is evaluated.
-Never reference an alias that has not yet been defined in the FROM clause.
+**Critical alias ordering rule:** When converting implicit joins, determine the dependency order of aliases across all WHERE conditions, then arrange JOIN clauses so that each alias is defined before any other JOIN references it in its `ON` clause.
+Never reference an alias that has not yet been defined.

 ```sql
 -- ❌ FORBIDDEN — implicit comma join